Alzheimer's Documentary Series

 I didn't understand what was happening to me.

-Shalayna, thank you so much for coming in and always accommodating me.
+Oh yeah, thank you so much for coming in and always accommodating me.

 I mean, coming in on a Sunday.